-This post was mainly contributed by members of electrical team of ARES.
+This post is mainly contributed by the members of the electrical team of ARES robotics.

-For designing a rover prototype we have to select motors for applications like Robotic arm, wheels etc. This post aims to be a single guide containing all the information required for someone to select a motor for his application.
-I’ll try not to cover motor constructional details, but rather their types, advantages and application areas.
+For designing a rover prototype, we have to select motors for applications like Robotic arm, wheels, etc. This post aims to be a single guide containing all the information required for someone to choose an engine for an application.
+I’ll try not to cover motor constructional details, but rather their types, advantages, and application areas.

 Type of DC electric motors used in robotic :